GrHalbgott/Fossgis21-22_GroupProjectTRNK/Additional info/specifics.md

-This file will provide you with additional information to the model and the calculations used in the project.
+# Specifics of the model and other interesting information

 <details>
   <summary>Calculation of NDVI</summary>